Aller au contenu principal

 • 🎤Audio recorded by a real teacher, at natural speed

-• 🇬🇧Plain-English pronunciation (or IPA - your choice)
+• 🇬🇧Plain-English pronunciation (or IPA - your call)

-• 🎭36 role-play scenes (3 variants per chapter), live correction by voice
+• 🎭36 role-play scenes (3 variants per chapter), with live voice correction

 • 🎯86 quiz exercises to check what really stuck

-• 🔁Spaced-repetition flashcards so it stays in memory
+• 🔁Spaced-repetition flashcards so it stays with you

-• 🆘Emergency chapter: 21 phrases + key French numbers
+• 🆘Emergency chapter: 21 phrases + key French emergency numbers

 Also included